-Healthy chicken and potato soup with peas, carrots, and parsley, a classic chicken soup recipe ready in about 30 minutes.
+This simple chicken and potato soup with peas, carrots, and parsley is a classic chicken soup recipe ready in about 30 minutes.

 This chicken and potato soup is a wonderful little dish, full of flavor and good ingredients: chicken breast, carrots, potatoes, and peas.
 I made a huge pot the other day and it was gone by the evening, all of us ate it both for lunch and dinner and there was not a single potato left in the pot at the end of the day.

-And if you like to combine chicken with potatoes or peas, you could try this Chicken and Potato Gratin or this Chicken Pea Stew.
+If you like to combine chicken with potatoes or peas, you could try these Chicken and Scalloped Potatoes or this Chicken Pea Stew.
+Or make this delicious Paprika Chicken Soup using rice.

-- I never measure the ingredients when cooking this recipe, I only did it once for this post, otherwise, I just take 1 large or 2 small chicken breasts pieces, 2-4 potatoes, and carrots, depending on their size, a regular-sized onion, one or two handfuls peas.
+I never measure the ingredients for this recipe, except once for this post.
+I typically use one large or two small chicken breasts, two to four potatoes, and carrots (depending on size), a regular-sized onion, and one or two handfuls of peas.

 Chicken and Potato Soup